Literary adaptation: Film

 The most celebrated of the early adaptations is Erich von Stroheim's Greed, a 1924 adaptation of the 1899 novel McTeague by naturalist writer Frank Norris.
 The director intended to film every aspect of the novel in great detail, resulting in a 9½-hour epic feature.
 At studio insistence, the film was cut down to two hours and was considered a flop upon its theatrical release.
 It has since been restored to just over four hours and is considered one of the greatest films ever made.

 One book that has been adapted frequently (in one form or another) is Charles Dickens' 1843 Christmas story A Christmas Carol, which has around 20 film adaptations to date.
-Another frequently adapted novel is Mary Shelley's Frankenstein, which has over 60 film adaptations, the most notable film being James Whale's of 1931, which introduced Frankenstein's monster as the character people most recognize today (because of his physical appearance).
+Another frequently adapted novel is Mary Shelley's Frankenstein, which has over 60 film adaptations, the most notable film being James Whale's of 1931, which introduced a version of Frankenstein's monster that people most recognize today in terms of his physical appearance.